UKPLab/StructAdapt/README.md

 This repository contains the code for the [EMNLP 2021 paper](https://arxiv.org/pdf/2103.09120.pdf) "Structural Adapters in Pretrained Language Models for AMR-to-Text Generation".
 Please star the repository and cite the paper if you find it useful.

-**StructAdapt** is an adapter method to encode graph structure into pretrained language models.
+**StructAdapt** is an adapter-based method that encodes graph structures into pretrained language models.
 Contrary to prior work, **StructAdapt** effectively models interactions among the nodes based on the graph connectivity, only training graph structure-aware adapter parameters.

 <p align="center">